Here are some frequently asked questions about Brightpearl reports.

 This report looks at a single date recorded against the customer - the date of the last order they placed, whether entered manually or by an integration.

 The last order date is reset each time an order is created for them.

-So, for example, James Smith places an order on 1st Jan 2015, he will show up in the last ordered date range 1-Jan-15 to 31-Jan-15.
+So, for example, say James Smith places an order on January 1st 2015.
+He'll show up in the last ordered date range of January 1st 2015 to January 31st 2015.

-- The Sales Analysis by Customer
+- Sales Analysis by Customer

 This is a list of all customers who placed orders within the date range with the number of orders they placed displayed.

 If you filter the report dated January 1st 2015 to January 31st 2015, you'll see James Smith listed, and if you filter the report dated February 1st 2015 to February 28th 2015 you'll also see James Smith is listed.

 This report looks at the date of all orders.

 Why has the cost price changed on my sales reports?

 Your cost price for sales orders will change in accordance with the different stages of your sales order processing.